tomalbrc/filament/docs/src/content/block-properties.md

 Number indicating the block's resistance to explosions.

+Defaults to `0`

 ### `destroyTime`:

-Time in seconds indicating the time required to destroy the block.
+Resistance of the block/the time required to destroy the block.

+The destroyTime is used as explosionResistance if explosionResistance is not explicitly specified.

+Defaults to `0`

 ### `redstoneConductor`: